KIRSTY SINCLAIR DOOTSON

 Book chapters

-2025 with Xin Peng, ‘Hollywood Color: Race, Aesthetics, Technology’, The Routledge Companion to American Film History.
-Forthcoming February 2025.
+2025 with Xin Peng, ‘Hollywood Color: Race, Aesthetics, Technology’, in The Routledge Companion to American Film History, eds.
+Pamela Robertson Wojcik and Paula J. Massood, 146-155.

 2024 Best First Monograph Award, British Association of Film, Television and Screen Studies